 12. There have been many great civilizations living here

-The oldest known advanced civilization dates back to 3000-2500 BC, and are known as Caral Supe, which were based in Central Peru.
+The oldest known advanced civilization dates back to 3000-2500 BC and is known as Caral Supe, which was based in Central Peru.
 Another famous empire is the Tiwanaku empire who flourished on the shores of Lake Titicaca.